Salamandastron1/GM-Screen-Mobile/README.md

 1. Clone down repo
 2. `npm install` from root directory
 3. `npm start` and visit the browser window up opened by `expo`
-4. Download `Expo` app to a mobile device
+4. Download `Expo` app to a mobile device or open in IOS/Android Simulator
 5. Open the app and select scan QR code then scan
 6. The `Javascript` will compile then run